The 10 Safest Countries in Africa (2025): Discover Peaceful Gems

 Tanzania

-Tanzania’s GPI of 1.987 indicates political resistance and ethnic variety, which might cause electoral violence.
+Tanzania’s GPI of 1.987 indicates political resistance and ethnic diversity, which might cause electoral violence.
 Many regions of the nation are nevertheless peaceful and keep growing financially.
 High on the president’s agenda are promoting national unity and boosting security.

 Sierra Leone